ra-marquez/ra-marquez.github.io/_pages/projects.md

     </div>
 </div>
 <div class="caption">
     Figure 1.
-The length scales of my research interests span the catalytic surface to device integration and engineering.
+The length scales of my research interests span from catalytic surface to device integration and engineering.
 </div>